 2. A statutory manager is empowered to carry on the bank's business

-Once the Minister of Finance has placed a bank under statutory management, from that point on a statutory manager is empowered under the Reserve Bank of New Zealand Act 1989 to carry on the business of the registered bank.
+Once the Minister of Finance has placed a bank under statutory management, from that point on a statutory manager is empowered under the Banking (Prudential Supervision) Act 1989 to carry on the business of the registered bank.
 In doing so, the statutory manager is required to comply with any written directions we provide them.

 Once the bank is placed under statutory management, it is unlawful for any of the bank’s previous management to conduct the business of the registered bank except with the permission of the statutory manager.